brekfst/brekfst/README.md

 ## 💡 About Me

 I believe in continuous learning and proactive problem-solving.
-My work focuses on:
+I'm currently an Admin+ at FruitServers, one of Australia’s most popular Minecraft servers, where I handle server development, event management, and system administration.
+My work involves optimizing performance, creating engaging player experiences, and ensuring smooth server operations.

 - **🔐 Automated Backups:**
   • Encrypting and securely transferring data to Cloud Storage